-Ekadewi A. Handoyo1, a) and Antonio Hazman
+Ekadewi A. Handoyo^{1, a)} and Antonio Hazman1

-Mechanical Engineering Department - Petra Christian University a)Corresponding author: ekadewi@petra.ac.id
+Mechanical Engineering Department - Petra Christian University

+11

+a'Corresponding author: ekadewi@petra.ac.id

 Abstract.
 Wire drawing die wear is measured by the dilatation of die gap diameter.
 Many factors that contribute to wire drawing die wear, one of them is temperature of the wire during drawing process.
 Therefore, die cooling system have to be considered to reduce die wear.
 Water that is cooled by cooling tower is usually used as die coolant.
 If the heat is not transferred well to the coolant, then the die wear will happen faster and the die needs replacement more often.
 ASM International gives suggestion to maintain the die gap or the wire's temperature at 137°C during drawing process.
 At this temperature, die wear will be 0.01 mm for 500 km of drawing wire that contains 0.08 % Carbon.
 In a wire company that produces AISI 1010, wire was drawn from diameter 5.5 mm to 4.75 mm and die wear was 0.05 mm for 332.1 km of drawing wire.
 This die wear showed the existing die cooling system was not enough.
-Assessment of existing cooling system and numerical simulation were conducted to find solution.
-From the assessment, the cooling tower's average effectiveness was only 25.9%.
-Numerical simulation using Gambit, ANSYS Workbench, and ANSYS Fluent was conducted to obtain die gap surface temperature and some improvement of the cooling system.
+Assessment of existing cooling system and numerical simulation using Gambit, ANSYS Workbench, and ANSYS Fluent was conducted to obtain die gap surface temperature and some improvement of the cooling system.
 The mesh used in simulation is 0.7 mm interval and Standard K-Epsilon (SKE) is chosen as the viscous model.
 From the simulation, die gap or wire temperature was found 159.3°C. This value is much higher than 137°C that is recommended by ASM International.
-Some improvement proposed to the existing cooling system are: 1) Replacing the cooling tower or using water chiller to produce water flowing into die box at rate of at least 0.332 l/s and maximum temperature of 25°C; 2) Changing the die box shape into cylindrical shape.
+Some improvement proposed to the existing cooling system are: 1) Replacing the cooling tower or using water chiller to produce water flowing into die box at rate of at least 0.332 I/s and maximum temperature of 25°C; 2) Changing the die box shape into cylindrical shape.